prajjawal05/transcoding/README.md

-# transcoding
+# Openwhisk Orchestration

-codec - coder, decoder (software or hardware algorithm used to compress and decompress digital multimedia data).
-Transcoding decodes using the original algorithm, and then encodes using a different algorithm. thus changing the codec.
+There are multiple actions in this repository.
+Go to respective folder.

-## Pre-requisites
+#### Pre-requisites

-1. You would need to install `ffmpeg` first.
+For orchestrator:

-2. Run `pip3 install -r requirements.txt`.
+1. Run `pip3 install -r requirements.txt`.
-3. You would need minio object store running somewhere.
+2. You would need minio object store running somewhere.

+- For running minio use: `minio server miniodata`

-4. MongoDB is also required for storing action states.
+3. MongoDB is also required for storing action states.

+- For mongod use: `mongod --config /usr/local/etc/mongod.conf --fork`.

-### Kind Cluster
+#### Kind Cluster

 Kind should be running somewhere probably over docker.
 To setup cluster, run:
 `sh start-cluster.sh`.

-### Running services locally.

-1. For running minio use: `minio server miniodata`.
-2. For mongod use: `mongod --config /usr/local/etc/mongod.conf --fork`.

-## Setup Action and Orchestrator
+#### Setup Action and Orchestrator

-1. Run `wsk property get --auth` to get authorization details.
-2. Use that when initialising `BaseOrchestrator`.
-See `transcodingActions.py` for more details on how to use it.
-3. Replace env constants for DB and Object store in `constants.py`.
+Replace env constants for DB and Object store in `constants.py`.
-4. To deploy your action use: `deploy-script.sh`.

-## Changes to object store

-If you are making any changes to object store package, you need to run:
-`sh update-store.sh`.

-### Note:

-You would have to change docker remote in update-store.sh and deploy-script.sh.

-#### Transcoding action
+#### Run

-To run transcoding action, you would need to put a `facebook.mp4` in `input-video` bucket.
+- To test the action: `python3 run-action-local.py`.

-And the command is: `python3 transcodingOrchestrator.py`.
+- To run the orchestrator: `python3 run-orchestrator.py`.

 #### Delete cluster